2019ChenGong/PrivORL/README.md

 ### Baselines

-## Thinking of adding SynthER to your own algorithm?

-Our codebase has everything you need for diffusion with low-dimensional data along with example integrations with RL algorithms.
-For a custom use-case, we recommend starting from the training script and `SimpleDiffusionGenerator` class in `synther/diffusion/train_diffuser.py`.
-You can modify the hyperparameters specified in `config/resmlp_denoiser.gin` to suit your own needs.

-## Additional Notes

-- Our codebase uses `wandb` for logging, you will need to set `--wandb-entity` across the repository.
-- Our pixel-based experiments are based on a modified version of the [V-D4RL](https://github.com/conglu1997/v-d4rl) repository.
-The latent representations are derived from the trunks of the [actor](https://github.com/conglu1997/v-d4rl/blob/55fde823f3ddb001dd439a701c74390eb3ac34fb/drqbc/drqv2.py#L82) and [critic](https://github.com/conglu1997/v-d4rl/blob/55fde823f3ddb001dd439a701c74390eb3ac34fb/drqbc/drqv2.py#L108C15-L108C15).

 ## Acknowledgements

 SynthER builds upon many works and open-source codebases in both diffusion modelling and reinforcement learning.
 We